-The shipping label for unprocessed EBC biochar must indicate at least the following information about the biochar:
+The label or delivery note for unprocessed EBC biochar must indicate at least the following information about the biochar:

-- The application class of the biochar (EBC-Feed, EBC-AgroOrganic, EBC-Agro, EBC-Urban, EBC-ConsumerMaterials, EBC-BasicMaterials)
+- The application class of the biochar (EBC-FeedPlus, EBC-Feed, EBC-AgroOrganic, EBC-Agro, EBC-Urban, EBC-ConsumerMaterials, EBC-BasicMaterials)

-- Organic carbon content (C{org})
+- Organic carbon content ( $C{\text{org}}$ )

-- H / C{org} ratio
+- H / Corg ratio

-- Nutrient content (N, P, K, Ca, Mg, Fe)

-- The highest temperature reached in the pyrolysis process

 - pH

-- WHC
+- Dry weight

-- Electric conductivity of the solid biochar

-- Water content
+- Volume

-- Bulk density based on dry mass and milled to < 3mm

-Furthermore, the QR code of the certified batch assigned by the EBC must be printed on the packaging and the delivery note.
+All other relevant analytical information such as feedstock, pyrolysis temperature, elemental analysis, nutrient content, heavy metals, WHC, electric conductivity of the solid biochar, and $\geq 8$ EFSA PAHs can be found via the QR-code of the certified batch.
+The QR-code of the EBC-certified batch must be printed on the packaging and the delivery note.
 The analytical parameters of the biochar uploaded by the accredited laboratory can thus be accessed via this QR code.